Chokecherry and Sierra Madre Wind Energy Project

 - Developer: Power Company of Wyoming LLC, an affiliate of The Anschutz Corporation.

 - Right-of-way and permitting status: The proposed project is in Wyoming’s checkerboard and spans a combination of federal land and private land.
 The BLM Rawlins Field Office is the lead agency for NEPA compliance and prepared an Environmental Impact Statement for the project site..

 - The BLM published its Draft EIS on July 22, 2011; Final EIS on July 2, 2012 and Record of Decision on October 16,2012, which authorized BLM to proceed with site-specific environmental analysis.
-BLM commenced this analysis in 2013...
+BLM commenced this analysis for Phase 1 of the project 2013, anticipated to be completed in 2015.
 Details can be found on the BLM website.

 - In November 2011, the U.S. Bureau of Land Management named the CCSM Wind Energy Project among its 2012 “Renewable Energy Priority Projects.”

 - In August 2012, the White House named the CCSM Wind Energy Project among seven nationally and regionally significant solar and wind energy projects."

-- Wind monitoring and testing, preliminary engineering design, variety of environmental and wildlife monitoring programs continuing.
+- Wind monitoring and testing, engineering design, variety of environmental and wildlife monitoring programs continuing.

 - Estimated construction start date: Construction may not begin until all necessary federal, state and county permits and rights-of-way have been secured; initial construction activities are anticipated to begin in 2016.

-- Estimated project timeline: Access roads, infrastructure and wind turbines will be planned to be constructed in a sequenced approach over multiple years; timeline will continue to be updated as the project evolves.
+- Estimated project timeline: Access roads, infrastructure and wind turbines will be constructed in two phases over an approximately 8-year time frame; timeline will continue to be updated as the project evolves.

 - Project website